colaberry/trust-before-intelligence-book/archive/enterprise-data-readiness-ai-agents/chapter_1_complete.md

 - **A - Adaptive**: Maintains fresh training datasets via feature stores, enabling continuous model retraining as patterns change.

 Supporting contributions to:
-- **T - Trusted**: CDC audit logs provide complete data lineage showing when each field was last updated and from which source system.
+- **T - Transparent**: CDC audit logs provide complete data lineage showing when each field was last updated and from which source system.

 ---